Practising psychiatry in rural areas

 While access to specialist services may be more difficult in rural areas, the use of communication technology can help.
 Psychiatrists can deliver care remotely using telepsychiatry.
 Information on telepsychiatry is available on the RANZCP’s dedicated telehealth page.

 Distance can also affect psychiatrists’ access to professional support networks.
-The RANZCP runs a variety of events and webinars aimed at supporting rural trainees and psychiatrists continuing development.
+The RANZCP runs a variety of events aimed at supporting rural trainees and psychiatrists continuing development.

 Return to Rural Psychiatry